• Skip to primary navigation

 Instructions

-• Pour milk, yeast and sugar in a bowl of a stand mixer.
+• Pour milk, yeast, and sugar into a bowl of a stand mixer.
+Mix to combine.

 • Let stand for 5 minutes until yeast is bubbly.

-• Add butter, eggs, salt and 2 cups of flour.
+• Add butter, salt, and another cup of flour.
 Mix

-• Continue adding flour one cup at a time until a soft dough is formed.
+• Continue adding flour ½ cup at a time until a soft dough is formed.
 You might not need all the flour.
+You want the dough to be tacky, but not sticky.

 • Knead with mixer for 5 minutes.